softwaresaved/smp-service/DMPonlineDeployUseReview.md

     config/initializers/secret_token.rb
       DMPonline4::Application.config.secret_token = '4eca200ee84605da3c8b315a127247d1bed3af09740090e559e4df35821fbc013724fbfc61575d612564f8e9c5dbb4b83d02469bfdeb39489151e4f9918598b2'

-It might be preferable to support one or more YAML configuration files so users deployers provide this information without having to edit the Ruby source code.
-This would help reduce the risk of a user forgetting to update a value but also remove the risk of them accidently introducing a bug into the Ruby code.

 Documentation should be provided as to what each of the e-mail addresses are used for.
 While, for example, exception_recipients is clear, the distinction between the e-mail addresses in contact_us.rb, devise.rb and user_mailer.rb is less clear.

 ---